yhc-key/react_udemy/README.md

 learn about how to use useMemo.

 ### section 15
-learn about what is class component no more using but it's important past project.
+learn about what is class component
+no more using but it's important past project.

 ### section 16
 learn how to transmit http
 using Star Wars API
+learn about server response 2xx ~ 5xx
+using firebase to study get, post request using fetch

+### section 17
+learn about custom hook